DIYers often wonder if they can use a paintbrush to apply spray paint that comes in aerosol bottles or cans.

 Using the Spray Paint with Your Paintbrush

-Now once the spray paint is ready in the cup or bottle, take a 2-inch or 3-inch brush and dip it into the paint and start painting the surface of the object from the middle, spreading the paint towards the outer area with even strokes.
+- Start painting the surface of the object from the middle, spreading the paint towards the outer area with even strokes.

-Make sure to wipe off the excess paint from the brush before you start painting.
-Use even strokes while painting and avoid going over the same area multiple times, as it will cause the paint to build up and will also make the bristles splay out.
+- Use even strokes while painting and avoid going over the same area multiple times, as it will cause the paint to build up and will also make the bristles splay out.

 Remember working with spray paints can turn out to be extremely hazardous because of the VOCs it contains.
 So it’s good to work only in a well-ventilated area while wearing a face mask.